IliasAlex/Asteras/README.md

 # Asteras
-A simple search engine for similarity between researchers
+A simple web base search engine for similarity between researchers using Lucene